 In their article, they provide tips to help you protect the welds from contaminants that could mix with the weld puddle, even if you cleaned the surface properly.
 Some of these contaminants include hydrocarbons and moisture that can cause lack of fusion, lack of penetration, and porosity.

-If you’re using laser cleaning, you can ignore Miller’s tips on how to clean aluminum before welding, as they use a manual method.
-We’ve summed up below the things you should and should not do if you are a laser user.
+If you’re using laser cleaning, you can ignore Miller’s tips on how to clean aluminum before welding.
+Laser cleaning is a lot simpler.
+Here are the recommendations that apply if you are using a laser.

 Things You Should Do